NOC-OI/python-for-future-oceanographers/episodes/02-numpy.md

 :::::::::::::::::::::::::::::::::::::::  challenge
 ## Explore the data

-Download the data above using the wget command:
+If you haven't already, download the data we have been using with the `wget` command:

 `!wget https://raw.githubusercontent.com/NOC-OI/python-for-future-oceanographers/refs/heads/main/data/argo_data.csv`